justinkemp10/redux-store/README.md

 # redux-store
-ecommerce store built using React and Redux to manage global state
+refactor ecommerce store using React and Redux to manage global state